darkamenosa/comfy_inpaint_blend/README.md

 ## Usage

-The node appears as **"Inpaint Blend"** in the image/inpainting category.
+The node appears as **"Enhanced Image Composite Masked"** in the image/inpainting category.

 ### Typical Image-Space Inpainting Workflow